fongway94/autonomous_bursa_agentV3.1/HandBook/PROJECT_HANDBOOK.md

 - Drawdown level — if it crosses 8% the agent halves position sizes; at 15% all trading pauses
 - State priors growth — should keep adding new states as the agent encounters new market conditions
 - Calibration chart accuracy — if "80% confidence" picks only win 50%, retune
+- **Frequency of CYCLE_TIMEOUT / CYCLE_SLOW events (v3.1.10)** — occasional ones are fine (Yahoo blip); regular ones mean it's time to investigate the data source or add a secondary feed

 ---